cycloptux/GiselleBot-Documentation/docs/source/giveaway.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Sets a custom emoji for the giveaway campaign in the current server.

+.. warning:
-Please note that you **must** use reactions that are either global or present in the server.
+    You **must** use reactions that are either "global" (Discord native emojis) or present in the server.
 Failing to do so may result in the giveaway reaction not to work.

 Examples
 ^^^^^^^^